OrigamiAyc/Operating-System/Theory HW/homework 3/OS homework week 6.md

    Take progress [`i`] as an example, if progress [`i`] is executing, it only changes its own parameter : `flag[i]` and global variable `turn`.

+   While no progress is in its critical section, `flag[i],flag[j]` are both `false`.
+Thus each of these processes can enter its critical section without being blocked.

 3. **Bounded waiting**. *No process would have to wait forever in order to enter its critical section*

    After process `i` or `j` has finished its execution of critical section, it will change its `flag` status into false, so that the other one is able to enter its critical section, therefore it won't end up waiting forever.